Jill Craybas: Professional career

 Craybas turned professional in 1996.
 She won one title on the WTA Tour, at the Japan Open.
 She beat Silvija Talaja in the final, after trailing 4–0 in the third set.
 In the 2006 season, Craybas reached one quarterfinal at Hobart as the eighth seed, losing to unseeded Italian Mara Santangelo in three sets.
 She also reached the semifinals of a Tier-III event in Memphis, a fourth-round showing at the Tier-I event in Key Biscayne, Florida and a further quarterfinal appearance at Stanford in late July.

 Craybas is best known for her 2005 defeat of Serena Williams in the third round of Wimbledon.
 She beat Williams 6–3, 7–6, then lost to Serena's older sister, and eventual champion, Venus Williams 0–6, 2–6.

 On March 25, 2006, Craybas once again served up an early round defeat of a top-seeded player.
-This time it was second-seeded Kim Clijsters in the second round of the Key Biscayne WTA tournament.
+This time it was second-seeded Kim Clijsters in the second round of the Key Biscayne WTA Tour tournament.
 After having led in both the first and third sets, Clijsters eventually lost by a score of 5–7, 6–3, 5–7.
 It was Clijsters earliest ever exit in Key Biscayne, and she was the defending champion.

 By that time Craybas, then a veteran on the tour, was thought to be playing the best tennis of her life.
 However, after having a successful start to 2006, she fell short of what was expected of her from her dramatically impressive start, losing to lower-ranked opponents in first rounds or having difficult first round draws against the top players in the world.